result 125

 7. Conclusions These findings, when taken together, reveal a connection between magnesium deficiency and headaches.
 In addition, they believe that magnesium deficiency may be a risk factor for migraines.
 Some of the trials included in this review date back to the 1990s; however, it is encouraging to see a revival of this field with more systematic reviews and clinical trials.
 Magnesium deficiency is more common in postmenopausal women with osteoporosis (84%) [99] and in women aged 18 to 22 (20%) [100].
 For those populations that are also vulnerable to the side effects of traditional drugs, magnesium with its relatively low side effects is particularly relevant.
 When determining the effectiveness of magnesium salt, dosage variations, study design, study design, and study sample, it’s often difficult to decide which salt is best for treating headaches.
 Magne pidolate, as the body’s main deposit for magnesium [82], may have a lower ability to penetrate bone cells, and may have a higher risk of cross-BBB than other salts [95].
 Due to its potential high bioavailability, it may be particularly useful in the treatment of medical disorders involving magnesium deficiency, such as headaches.
 There is a case for the use of magnesium pidolate in Italy based on the literature.
 However, it should be noted that only a small number of studies have shown the benefits of magnesium pidolate in headaches, and that further controlled studies are required.
 The 1500–4500 mg dose is particularly relevant in terms of elucidating any side effects, as the difference between 242 mg and 600 mg is variable.

-RELATED: Does Magnesium Help With Gerd
+RELATED: How Can Magnesium Help You

 Is 500Mg Of Magnesium Too Much?